 The study, while making important contributions to the literature on eco-labels, is not devoid of limitations.
 The convenience sampling process limits the statistical generalisability of the results, though the relatively large sample size provides some level of validity despite the limitations of the sampling process.
 Further, the study focused on Shanghai, which is selected for its economic status and urban population.
 Socio-demographics of the population of the study mostly incorporated highly educated urban population with medium income group.
-Even though the study offers insights into the behaviour of consumers from this particular sociodemographic, future studies should target a wider and more varied sample, like consumers from different regions of the country, rural areas, migrants, different income groups, and education level, to get more specific insight on consumers' willingness-to-pay for eco-labels, which
+Even though the study offers insights into the behaviour of consumers from this particular socio-demographic, future studies should target a wider and more varied sample, like consumers from different regions of the country, rural areas, migrants, different income groups, and education level, to get more specific insight on consumers' willingness to pay for eco-labels, which communicate environmental message.

-One of the other limitations of the study is the willingness-to-pay measure, which provides indications on respondents' willingness-to-pay, however a follow up bid indication could have
+One of the other limitations of the study is the willingness to pay measure, which provides indications on respondents' willingness to pay, however, a follow-up bid indication could have provided data on how much more they are willing to pay.

 Our study, even though it uses specific eco-labels, which communicate environmental benefits of food products, does not include particular food product categories in the research design.
-The results certify that belief in the environmental ability of eco-labels impacts environmentally concerned consumers' willingness-to-pay for those eco-labelled food products.
+The results certify that belief in the environmental ability of eco-labels impacts environmentally concerned consumers' willingness to pay for those eco-labelled food products.
 However, consumers' level of trust/belief in the environmental ability of eco-labels may vary as per the category of food products.
-Therefore, future researchers can design their study incorporating environmental oriented eco-labels within particular food categories to test the relationship, which may offer more insight on consumers' use of eco-labels and their willingness-to-pay for particular food products.
+Therefore, future researchers can design their study incorporating environmentally oriented eco-labels within particular food categories to test the relationship, which may offer more insight into consumers' use of eco-labels and their willingness to pay for particular food products.